 From multi-national corporations to local small businesses, cybersecurity defense is an integral piece of an organization’s strategy.
 Information and the technology infrastructure it resides on are two of an organization’s most valuable assets and these are often continuously threatened or under active attack.
 Successful defense and protection of these assets requires a trained cybersecurity professional who not only understands the technical aspects, but also is aware of strategic business interests.
 An internship course is available in Term VI during which students work off-campus in an organization where they will practice and enhance their technical skills.
 Students will be prepared to take Microsoft MCP, Microsoft Technology Associate (MTA) Security Fundamentals, CCNA Cyber Ops, and the CompTIA A+ exams.

 Graduates of this program are prepared for entry-level positions as computer security specialists, information security analysts, and systems administrators.
-Associate degree graduates can continue in the NEIT Bachelor of Science in Cybersecurity and Network Engineering program.
+Associate degree graduates can continue in the NEIT Bachelor of Science in Cybersecurity and Network Engineering.
+Upon completion of the program, students are qualified to apply for positions in software support, programming, web development, data analysis or a wide range of other entry-level positions or to continue in NEIT’s bachelor’s degree programs in Software Engineering or Business Management.

 Through input from a Technical Advisory Committee, professional cybersecurity organizations and local businesses, this program was developed to meet the current cybersecurity needs and those that may arise in the next several years.